gearnode/erl-oauth2c/doc/handbook.md

 - `urn:ietf:params:oauth:grant-type:device_code`

-The `authorization_code` grant type with PKCE extension is not supported as it is mainly built for frontend application.
+The `authorization_code` grant type with PKCE extension is not supported as it is mainly built for frontend applications.

 # Example